Android vs iOS, which one do you have?

 Samsung phones commonly use the Samsung Knox security feature, providing you with protection for both your device hardware and software.
 Unfortunately, it's been reported in early 2016 that three key vulnerabilities were discovered in between Knox Android versions 1.0 and 2.3.

-However, the latest Android versions of Knox - beyond 2.3 - have improved, receiving the most "strong" ratings of any mobile security platform according to the report of from Gartner, Inc.
+However, the latest Android versions of Knox - beyond 2.3 - have improved, receiving the most "strong" ratings of any mobile security platform according to the report from Gartner, Inc.

 Read More: Check out the latest Samsung Galaxy deals.